stealthBS/demo1-repo/README.md

 <br>

-To select/visit inside a directory :
+To select/visit inside a directory : (here insteadl of typing manually, we can use the 'TAB' key to auto-select the folder/file names)
 ```
 cd "Java Course"
 ```